inveniosoftware/docs-invenio-rdm/docs/maintenance/internals/jobs.md

 Jobs can complete with three outcomes:

 - ✅ Success (task completes with no exceptions).
-- ⚠️ Partial Success (`TaskExecutionError`).
+- ⚠️ Partial Success (`TaskExecutionPartialError`).
 - ❌ Failure (any other exception).

-Use `TaskExecutionError` when the task completes but with non-fatal issues (e.g., partial data processed).
+Use `TaskExecutionPartialError` when the task completes but with non-fatal issues (e.g., partial data processed).

 ---